We may receive a commission on purchases made from links.

 7 Ways To Put A Modern Spin On The Pageboy Haircut

-While some hair looks are fresh and innovative, like the this summer's millennial pink hair trend, others come with a lot of history.
+While some hair looks are fresh and innovative, like summer 2024's millennial pink hair trend, others come with a lot of history.
 There are those vintage styles that take us back a few decades, such as the classic 1960s hairdos that are still getting modern updates as we speak, and then there are those that take us back much further.
 The pageboy 'do is one such cut, and it actually dates all the way back to ancient Egypt despite being most commonly attributed to court page boys in the medieval era.
 This style may have been worn by attendants waiting on knights and nobility, but that doesn't mean you can't rock it in 2024.
 Making this iconic cut stylish again just requires a few modern alterations, like going for wavy bangs or adding face-framing layers.

 Advertisement